 Responsibilities

-The Advanced LIGO Project Manager is responsible for defining the appropriate QA level for the different phases of the project.
+The Advanced LIGO Project Leader/Manager is responsible for defining the appropriate QA level for the different phases of the project.
 QA implementation is subject to review and audit by the LIGO QA Officer.

 Reliability, Maintainability, Availability

 The goal is to provide a long-lived and flexible interferometer, which will operate with minimum downtime for more than 10 years, and which will support a range of to-be-determined upgrades during its lifetime.
 Special attention is therefore devoted to any item which affects the operational reliability, maintainability, and availability of the detectors, and documented requirements will be developed and maintained as a part of the controlled Advanced LIGO configuration.
 To ensure that these goals are met, the Advanced LIGO project will ensure that all relevant QA aspects be continuously analyzed, evaluated, and incorporated during the design, material selection, fabrication, and construction phases.
 To ensure compliance with this imperative, all relevant issues will be identified and specifically addressed as an integral part of each design review.